-Please note: our Submission Deadlines are the first Sunday of May, August, November, and February.
+Please note: our Submission deadlines are first Sunday of May, August, November, and February.

 Submissions for poetry: Any style is accepted.
 Any length is accepted.
 Please limit your submissions of poetry to 3 per issue.
 Please paste your poems within an email and attach them within the same message.
 In the subject line of your submission, please put your name and the genre you wish to be considered for publication.